Reformatory district

 Beautiful Green Space and Historic Site

-by Alli, almost 2 years ago
+by Alli, over 2 years ago

 The Ontario Reformatory grounds are one of my favourite green spaces in the city.
 The grounds and walking trails are absolutely gorgeous year-round, and the beautiful limestone structures remaining from the Reformatory days give the area a rich sense of history.
 There really isn't a good way to describe the site, it's just one of those places that you have to experience for yourself.